fabioeloi/qemu-micropython/README.md

 (gdb) continue
 ```

+## Troubleshooting

+### Common Issues

+1. **QEMU machine type errors**: If you encounter errors about unsupported machine types, check the `config/qemu/stm32f4.cfg` file.
+You may need to modify it to use a different machine type supported by your QEMU build.

+2. **Firmware not found**: The build process generates different firmware files depending on the board.
+For STM32F4DISC, it creates split firmware files (firmware0.bin and firmware1.bin).
+The run script automatically handles this.

+3. **Build failures**: Ensure you have the ARM toolchain (arm-none-eabi-gcc) installed and in your PATH.

 ## Limitations

 - Not all STM32 peripherals are fully emulated in QEMU
+- We're using olimex-stm32-h405 as a substitute for STM32F4-Discovery in QEMU
 - Timing may differ between emulated and physical environments
 - Some hardware-specific features may require adjustment for accurate simulation